dennisXZX/web-developer-notes/Angular.md

 ## Angular

+#### How Angular app is bootstrapped

+In .angular-cli.json, the 'main' property specifies where to look for the bootstrap file, which is 'main.ts' by default.
+In main.ts, an Angular module is specified to bootstrap the app, which is 'AppModule' by default.
+In 'app.module.ts', we specify which component to use as the top-level component, which is 'AppComponent' by default.
+Also in this file, we specify what other components belong to this module.

 #### Passing values from parent to child component

 Use bracket `[]` syntax to pass value from parent to child.